naturalblaze/lab-setup-ubuntu-kvm/tf-workspaces/ubuntu_vm/Ubuntu_VM.md

     cd lab-setup-ubuntu-kvm/tf-workspaces/ubuntu_vm
     ```

-> :exclamation: **Note:** There are default values set for all the required variables so if you do not want/need to change any of the defaults you can skip editing `terraform.tfvars.example` and renaming it to `terraform.tfvars`
+> :exclamation: **Note:** There are default values set for all the required variables so if you do not want or need to change any of the defaults you can skip editing `terraform.tfvars.example` and renaming it to `terraform.tfvars`, just skip to the `Initialize Terraform workspace` step

 - Edit the variables `terraform.tfvars.example` file with the values you want for your environment